AriFordsham/GHCWiki/prelude710/list.md

 ## Alternatives to the generalization

-The primary motivation behind the generalization seems to be to avoid name clashes.
-There are a number of approaches to fix the name clashes without generalizing Prelude.
+One motivation behind the generalization is to modernize the Prelude and standardize on the Foldable/Traversable.
+Another motivation behind the generalization is to avoid name clashes, so that both Data.List and Data.Foldable can be imported without making functions such as sum ambiguous.
+There are a number of alternative approaches that might help achieve some of these goals.
 None of these approaches are fully worked through, and would not be ready for GHC 7.10, but could be adapted for GHC 7.12.

 - Make no change at all, and simply import Foldable and Traversable qualified.
-This adds as little as two characters to each use, and is the norm for many common modules (Map, Text, Vector, etc...).
+This adds as little as two characters to each use (F.foldr instead of foldr), and is the norm for many common modules (Map, Text, Vector, ByteString, Lazy ByteString, etc...).
+In particular, the Text and ByteString packages both provide lazy and strict variants, which are often used together, and clash on almost all identifiers.

 - A language pragma could be used select alternative Preludes.

-- We could support restricting type signatures in export lists, so that when both a specific and general version were imported they did not clash.
+- We could support restricting type signatures in export lists, so that when both a specific and general version are imported they do not clash.

-- A module with only the non-Foldable overlapping bits of Data.List could be created.
+- A module with only the non-Foldable overlapping bits of Data.List could be created, allowing users who wanted Foldable plus some list functions to avoid name clashes.